 5) SOS BC will strive to ensure that all representations of fact, descriptions of financial condition of the organization, or narratives about events will be current, complete and accurate, without material omissions, exaggerations of fact, use of misleading photographs or any other communication which would tend to create a false impression or misunderstanding.

-6) SOS BC will seek to honor the donor’s intent when making a gift.
+6) SOS BC will seek to honour the donor’s intent when making a gift.
 The donor’s intent may be related to what was communicated in a general or special fundraising appeal or to specific instruction accompanying the gift.

 7) SOS BC will seek the consent of the donor before changing the conditions of any gift.

 8) SOS BC will express its gratitude for support by way of clear and continued communication with donors.